 Claudia has been creating content one post at a time for more than seven years and writes about a variety of subjects.

-Are you going to be alone on Valentine's Day?
 It's really not so bad.
-It can even be fun and believe me, everyone's been there at one time or another.
+It can even be fun, and believe me, everyone's been there at one time or another.

 There are lots of reasons that you may be going solo.
 It could be because you haven't found that special someone yet, or maybe your significant other is out of town.
 I didn't get married until I was 35, so I was alone for many years.